 These days there are more sugar-free products filling supermarket shelves than ever before.
 This increased demand for lower sugar substitutes can be attributed to many reasons.
 Some of these include a rise in health conditions such as diabetes, increasing rates of overweight/obesity, and growing trends (unfortunately) of fad-diets which often demonise sugar/carbohydrates.

 Regardless of the reason – many are now opting for sugar-free alternatives to various products.
-Now whilst you may not get the extra calories from a sugar-free product, you can end up causing yourself some gut grief.
+Now while you may not get the extra calories from a sugar-free product, you can end up causing yourself some gut grief.
 This is particularly common for those with IBS.

 Use of polyols as sweeteners

 Polyols are one of the most common types of sweeteners used in sugar-free products.
 Polyols contain a carbohydrate base, and as a result are a type of FODMAP (the ‘P’ in FODMAP).
 They are often added to sweeten sugar-free products, such as gum and mints.
 Some polyols commonly used as sweeteners include mannitol, sorbitol, xylitol and mannitol.
 An easy way to tell if an ingredient is a polyol is if it ends in ‘ol’.